 The primary performance objective is to achieve an annualized total rate of return, net of investment fees, that is equal to or greater than 4% plus inflation over long periods of time.
 Actual returns in any given year may vary from this amount.

-NOTE 13 LEASES
+NOTE 11 LEASES

 The Foundation leases office space under a long-term, non-cancelable lease agreement.
-The lease expires June 30, 2024, and provides for a renewal option of three years.
-In the normal course of business, it is expected that this lease will be renewed or replaced by a similar lease.
+The lease expires June 30, 2029.

 The following table provides quantitative information concerning the Foundation's lease.